mjun0812/mjun0812.github.io/src/content/posts_en/2025-06-15-python-template.md

 ```

 The first `uv-pre-commit` is configured to run uv lock.
 This synchronizes `pyproject.toml` and `uv.lock`.
-The second `ruff-pre-commit` is configured to run ruff Format and Lint.
+The second `ruff-pre-commit` is configured to run ruff formatting and linting.
 While pre-commit can error out and stop commits, this template is configured to perform automatic fixes as much as possible.

 To install pre-commit, run the following command: